Acce0ss/myperf/README.md

 with labeled matrix strips, given the board dimensions.

-The perf vias are separated by 0.1 inches, so standard pin header and PTH packages should fit without problems.
+The perf vias are separated by 0.1 inches, so standard pin header and plated-through hole packages such as DIP should fit without problems.

+The idea of the strip matrix is to reduce need for jump wires and soldering pathways.
+It is fairly flexible to route via the matrix, given that you have something sharp enough to occasionally cut the strip, e.g. under your DIP packaged chip.

 compilation:
 ```